EEEManchester/git_for_ROS/README.md

 	url = https://github.com/EEEManchester/custom_jackal_launch.git
 ```

-You can also use submodules to add code from public repos, but frozen at a specific commit.
-E.g.,
+You can also use submodules to add code from public repos e.g.,

 ```bash
 git submodule add https://github.com/tu-darmstadt-ros-pkg/hector_slam.git
 ```

 ## Config files, setup steps and .bashrc

+Currently on the Jackal, a bash script is used to setup environmental variables, see file in this repo for full example.

 Using environmental variables in a setup script to change URDF configuration: